iamfatihay/Stock-app/README.md

 ## License

-The Blog Application is licensed under the [MIT License](LICENSE).
+The Stock Application is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.